“Wisdom is nothing more than healed pain.” – Robert Gary Lee

 Here are five valuable lessons that I’ve been able to learn from pain that have helped me see it in a more positive light:

-- We realize our strengths and resilience: All unpleasant experiences throw us out of our comfort zone and urge us to stretch into unknown territory.
+2. We realize our strengths and resilience: All unpleasant experiences throw us out of our comfort zone and urge us to stretch into unknown territory.
 This is a good thing because we tend to underestimate ourselves and our capacity to withstand the storms in our life.
-If we’re open to the learning, tough incidents will make us tougher and leave us feeling braver and stronger.
-Like a warrior who’s been through battle, you can charge ahead knowing that you are strong and you have what it takes to overcome any obstacle.
+If we’re open to the learning, tough incidents will make us tougher and leave us feeling braver.
+Like a warrior who’s been through battle, you can charge ahead knowing that you’re strong and you have what it takes to overcome any obstacle.
 As the saying goes, “What doesn’t kill you makes you stronger”.

-- Pain pushes us to grow and love ourselves: Pain compels us to get unstuck and move towards a more meaningful and purposeful existence.
+3. Pain pushes us to grow and love ourselves: Pain compels us to get unstuck and move towards a more meaningful and purposeful existence.
 It reminds us to be sensitive to our needs so that we can recover from the hurt and feel better.
 We need to love ourselves through the pain and do whatever it takes to heal and get back on our feet.
 Whether that means taking a warm bath, speaking to someone you trust, going on a short vacation or journaling.
-Pain reminds us of the importance of self-care and compassion.
+Pain reminds us of the importance of self-care.

-Just as we can’t have the rainbow without the rain, we can’t capture the complete beauty of our life’s journey without dealing with painful events along the way.
-We need to embrace the entire spectrum of emotions to appreciate the variegated shades of the human experience and to celebrate the wonderful and messy affair that is life!
+Just as we can’t have the rainbow without the rain, we can’t capture the complete beauty of our life’s journey without dealing with painful events.
+We need to embrace the entire spectrum of emotions to appreciate the variegated shades of the human experience and to celebrate the wonderful and messy affair that is life.

 All my best on your journey,